DataDog/hiring-engineers/answers.md

 A screen shot of the Host Map can be found here:
 ![host map](https://github.com/dbirck/hiring-engineers/blob/master/datadog-host-map.png)

+>Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

+This process was straighforward and easy to follow due to the clear instructions provided when enabling the integration.

+>Write a custom Agent check that samples a random value.
+Call this new metric: test.support.random

 ## Level 2 - Visualizing your Data

 > Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your test.support.random metric from the custom Agent check.